re-utils/zesti/README.md

 ```

 ## Size
-Zesti main module is only 675 bytes minified, and the largest build preset is under 2KB minified.
+Zesti main module is under 1KB bytes minified, and the largest build preset is under 2KB minified.
 Other components are only bundled when necessary.

 ## Cross runtime
 Zesti works on every runtime by default.